Business Career Options

 - Specialized Sales

-Operations managers work with human resources to help a business build relationships, coordinate procedures such as 401(k), employee training, preparing reports on investigative activities and maintaining current business practices according to local, state and federal requirements.
-These professionals are top executives usually have significant work experience and a bachelor's or master's degree.
+Operations managers can have a wide range of job duties.
+Often, they work alongside human resources managers to build better business relationships.
+Some other common tasks include coordinating procedures such as 401(k), training employees, preparing reports on investigative activities, and maintaining current business practices according to local, state, and federal requirements.
+These professionals are top executives and usually have significant work experience and a bachelor's or master's degree.

-Most operations managers with a BBA degree earned between $38,307 - $97,803 a year as of February 2016, according to PayScale.com.
-The BLS also reported that general and operations managers earned a median wage of $97,270 annually in May 2014.
+Operations managers with a BBA degree earned a median of $62,519 a year as of April 2017, according to PayScale.com.
+The BLS also reported that general and operations managers earned a median wage of $99,310 annually in May 2016.

 Assisting individuals and companies with financial decision making, financial analysts pay close attention to business trends and examine financial data.
-These professionals may specialize in risk analysis, portfolio management, ratings analysis or fund management.
-Places of employment may include banks, insurance companies and securities firms.
+These professionals may specialize in risk analysis, portfolio management, ratings analysis, and fund management.
+Places of employment may include banks, insurance companies, and securities firms.
 These professionals generally don't need work experience, and a bachelor's degree suffices unless one plans to work in an advanced position.